 - Garlic mustard can invade relatively undisturbed forests.
 Once established it can displace native wildflowers like trilliums (Trillium sp.) and trout lily (Erythronium americanum).
 It hinders other plants by interfering with the growth of fungi that bring nutrients to the roots of the plants.

-- The plant threatens several of Ontario’s species at risk, including American ginseng (Panax quinquefolius), drooping trillium (Trillium flexipes), false rue-anemone (Enemion biternatum), hoary mountain mint (Pycnanthemum incanum), white wood aster (Eurybia divaricata), wild hyacinth (Camassia scilloides) and wood poppy (Stylophorum diphyllum).
+- The plant threatens several of Ontario’s species at risk, including American ginseng (Panax quinquefolius), drooping trillium (Trillium flexipes), Eastern false rue-anemone (Enemion biternatum), hoary mountain mint (Pycnanthemum incanum), white wood aster (Eurybia divaricata), wild hyacinth (Camassia scilloides) and wood poppy (Stylophorum diphyllum).

 How to identify garlic mustard

 - Young leaves release a strong garlic odour when crushed.